Zhengzhou East railway station: History

-With the opening of the Hong Kong section of the Beijing–Guangzhou–Shenzhen–Hong Kong HSR, a daily high-speed train service (G79/80) connecting this station and Hong Kong West Kowloon became available.
+With the opening of the Hong Kong section of the Guangzhou–Hong Kong HSR, a daily high-speed train service (G79/80) connecting this station and Hong Kong West Kowloon became available.
 It takes about 6 hour and 20 minutes from the station to West Kowloon.

 Infrastructure

 The station covers an area of 219.07 hectares and has a floor area of 350,000 square meters.
 Costing RMB 4 billion, it consists of 30 platforms (2 side platforms and 14 island platforms) and 32 tracks.
 Platforms 1-16 are designated for the Beijing–Guangzhou–Shenzhen–Hong Kong high-speed railway and platforms 21-30 designated for the Xuzhou–Lanzhou High-Speed Railway.
 Platforms 17-20 are for intercity trains.

 The station has a total of 7 levels of which 3 are below ground level.
 The departure hall (waiting area) is on the 3rd level while catering services are provided on the 4th level.
 Platforms are on the 2nd level.
 The arrival areas, exits and parking areas are on the ground level.
 The basement levels are for Zhengzhou Metro.

 Self-service flight check-in devices are provided in the intercity waiting area of the departure hall for passengers taking the intercity trains to Zhengzhou Xinzheng International Airport.